ajayvallurupalli/direction_field/README.md

 A simple slope field grapher made in racket.
-It can graph slope fields for a given matrix, and it can plot the trajectory of a vector repeatedly multiplied by such matrix.
+It can graph slope fields for a given matrix, and it can plot the trajectory of a vector flying througnh the slope field.
+The program uses a simple euler's method to aproximate where the vector should be.
+The first slider increases the number of multiplications steps, and the second increases the steps size.
+The higher the second slider, the more accurate the data, and the higher the first slider, the more-er the data.
-The scale is in the 100s, though maybe I'll add a scale slider in the future.